-The course will emphasize the evolution and mechanisms of behavior in the animal kingdom.
+MassTransfer Block Code: Natural & Physical Laboratory Science The course will emphasize the evolution and mechanisms of behavior in the animal kingdom.
 Topics covered may include the history and approaches to animal behavior; behavioral genetics; the nervous system and hormones; and their role in behavior; development of behavior; communication; migration and orientation; habitat selection and foraging behavior; conflict and social behavior; mating systems and parental care.

-Prerequisite: BIO 104 or BIO 108 or BIO 120 or VET 133
+Prerequisite(s): BIO 104 or BIO 108 or BIO 120 or VET 133

-BIO 229(E) Microbiology
+BIO 229(E) - MICROBIOLOGY

-A study of the biology of microorganisms including bacteria, viruses, fungi, protozoa, algae, and parasitic animals.
+MassTransfer Block Code: Natural & Physical Laboratory Science A study of the biology of microorganisms including bacteria, viruses, fungi, protozoa, algae, and parasitic animals.
 The effects of microbial activities on humans and the environment will be considered.
 Other topics include the use of microbes in biotechnology, the control of microbial growth, applied immunology, epidemiology, and pathogenesis.
 Laboratory experience is provided in aseptic techniques, microscopy, staining, environmental microbiology, identification of microbes, recombinant DNA technology, and pathogenic organisms.

-Prerequisites: BIO 100 or BIO 103 or BIO 107 or BIO 110 or BIO 120.
+Prerequisite(s): BIO 100 or BIO 103 or BIO 107 or BIO 110 or BIO 120.

-BIO 230(E) Ecology 4 credits
+BIO 230(E) - ECOLOGY

-A study of the interrelationships between plants and animals and the physical factors in their environment.
+MassTransfer Block Code: Natural & Physical Laboratory Science A study of the interrelationships between plants and animals and the physical factors in their environment.
 Population, distribution, community structure, and ecosystems are analyzed by laboratory and field observations.
 (Field trips require moderate walking.)

-Prerequisite: A semester course in college biology or environmental science.
+Prerequisite(s): A semester course in college biology or environmental science.

-BIO 243(E) Genetics 4 credits
+BIO 243(E) - GENETICS

-An investigation into the nature of inheritance in plants, animals and microorganisms.
+MassTransfer Block Code: Natural & Physical Laboratory Science An investigation into the nature of inheritance in plants, animals and microorganisms.
 This course covers the fundamentals of modern genetics including: the patterns of inheritance, molecular genetics, and population genetics.
 Current advances in topics such as DNA fingerprinting, the human genome project, and genetic engineering are also considered.
 Connections between genetics and evolution are woven into the course.
 Laboratories support the lecture topics and introduce students to modern techniques in biotechnology.

-Prerequisite: A grade of C or better in one of the following: BIO 100, 101, 103, 107, 110, 229 or 120.
+Prerequisite(s): A grade of C or better in one of the following: BIO 100, BIO 101, 103, 107, 110, 229 or 120.

-BIO 280(E) Biology Coop I
+BIO 280(E) - BIOLOGY COOP I

-Provides the opportunity to exercise and expand students' skills as veterinary technicians.
+MassTransfer Block Code: Natural & Physical Laboratory Science Provides the opportunity to exercise and expand students' skills as veterinary technicians.
 Co op students work in a local veterinary practice, zoo, laboratory facility or similar curriculum related center.
 Experience will include both administrative and clinical aspects of veterinary practice.

-Prerequisite: BIO 153, 165, 224, 247, 261, 262, 264, 265, 266 and

-276, permission of instructor, documentation of health insurance, and current rabies and tetanus vaccinations.
+Prerequisite(s): BIO 153, 165, 224, 247, 261, 262, 264, 265, 266 and 276, permission of instructor, documentation of health insurance, and current rabies and tetanus vaccinations.